 How does a caregiver activate the parasympathetic nervous system?
 A brilliant researcher, Stephen Porges, Ph.D., found that the system is activated by signals from the face, voice, and touch of an attuned person.
 These signals, he says, are communicated unconsciously.
 If properly processed, these signals stimulate the vagus nerve, causing it to override stress hormones, slow the heart, and produce general calming.

 As a child's brain develops, he or she becomes able to expect.
 When hyperaroused, the child expects the caregiver to appear and alleviate its distress.
 We all know imagination can cause fear.
 Imagination can also do the opposite.
-As a crying child anticipates its caregiver's response, imagination of the caregiver's face, voice, and touch activates the child's parasympathetic nervous system.
+As a crying child anticipates its caregiver's response, the imagination of the caregiver's face, voice, and touch activates the child's parasympathetic nervous system.